The Best Home Insurance Quotes in London

 Regardless of whether you go with basic, broad or comprehensive coverage, it must cover these three things:

-• Property: This should include all the structures on your property, such as the home itself, garage and other buildings on the property.
+• Property and dwelling: This should include all the structures on your property, such as the home itself, garage and other buildings on the property.
 The covered perils will depend on your policy – whether it’s basic, broad or comprehensive.
 But not all structures are necessarily covered.
 Consult with your insurer to make sure they are to avoid issues later.

-• Contents: This entails your personal belongings, such as furniture, electronics, home decor, clothing and so on.
+• Contents and personal property: This entails your personal belongings, such as furniture, electronics, home decor, clothing and so on.
 Higher-end items like artwork, jewelry and collectibles may require policy add-ons to be fully protected.
 They are not necessarily part of the normal list of contents.
 Evaluate everything you own and consult your insurer to see if all your items are covered.

 Liability coverage